jtv199/audio-cognition-benchmark/output/taxonomy-overview.md

 # Taxonomy Overview: Leaf Nodes and Example Questions

 **Generated**: December 8, 2025
+**Updated**: December 21, 2025 (added P5: Atkinson-Shiffrin and P6: Baddeley cognitive models)
-**Purpose**: Map each leaf node from the Four Pillars taxonomies to concrete example questions and framework coverage
+**Purpose**: Map each leaf node from the Six Pillars taxonomies to concrete example questions and framework coverage

 ---

 ## How to Use This Document

-This overview takes every **leaf node** (terminal concept) from the four taxonomies and provides:
+This overview takes every **leaf node** (terminal concept) from the six taxonomies and provides:
 1. **Example Question**: A concrete question that testing this capability would answer
-2. **Framework Coverage**: Which of the 4 Pillars encompass this capability
+2. **Framework Coverage**: Which of the 6 Pillars encompass this capability
 3. **Task Layer**: Where this maps to the benchmark (Layer 1, 2, or 3)

 **Framework Key:**